Olivia Fox Cabane: Publications

 Cabane's first book, The Charisma Myth, was published by Penguin/Random House in 2012.
 In this book, the model of charisma she proposes is described as the combination of three elements: presence, power and warmth.
-Cabane draws influences and methods from cognitive behavioral therapy.

 In 2017, Cabane co-wrote a book on increasing innovation in entrepreneurs with Judah Pollack, another consultant for prominent organizations.
 This book continues her models of cultivating skills – this time, leadership – paired with exercises to develop those skills.